dkirkby/E4S/doppler-pendulum.md

 Kindly donated by [infineon technologies](https://www.infineon.com/).

-PSoC6 is programmed in C. Code and laser-cut outlines are [available on github](https://github.com/dkirkby/pendulum-doppler).
+The program source code is written in C and [available on github](https://github.com/dkirkby/pendulum-doppler).
+The code monitors the USER button, controls the USR1 red LED, reads out the IMU accelerometer and one of the microphones, and dumps data to one of the USB ports.

 ## Build PicoW Circuit

 - Build and program a circuit using a PicoW, speaker and DPS310 (pressure & altitude) module to:
   - output 2KHz sine wave
   - measure air temp using Barometer I2C module
-- install the [phyphox app](https://phyphox.org/) on a phone and use the ?? tool to verify your sine wave
+- install the [phyphox app](https://phyphox.org/) on a phone and use the *Audio Scope* and *Frequency History* tools to verify your sine wave
- - if you have trouble generating a 2KHz sine wave, you can use the phyphox tone generator instead
+  - if you have trouble generating a 2KHz sine wave, you can use the phyphox *Tone Generator* instead

 ## Calculate Sound Speed